alricf/to-do/README.md

 # To-Do Application
 An application used to keep track of tasks that need to be done to stay organized and use one's time efficiently.

+## Purpose
+This application is built to learn TypeScript with a practical project.

 ## Tech Stack
 - TypeScript
 - React